AlamHasabie/transport-game-backend/README.md

 16. answer_true : send when the answer of a player is true
 17. answer_false : send when the answer of a player is false
 18. no_answer : send when the player does not answer.
+19. coupon_use : send when a player lands in service but has a coupon.

 Note that contexts are registered within every "update" event emit of the socket.